Pre-course Assignment

 Establish an ODBC connection to NASIS by following the directions at the following hyperlink (ODBC Connection to NASIS).

-• Paste the below code at the command prompt (>) and press enter, as you did above.
+• Paste the code below in the console (after the >) and press enter, as you did above.

-• Or create a new R script (Main menu: File → New File → R Script) and paste code into the “Source” pane (script editor window).
-Then, click the Run button in the top-right corner of the Script Editor or use Ctrl+Enter to run code at the cursor location / any selected code.
-This will execute the code in the Console.
+• Alternately, you can create a new R script (Main menu: File → New File → R Script) and paste code into the new tab in the “Source” pane (script editor window).
+Then, you can click the Run button in the top-right corner of the Script Editor or use Ctrl+Enter to run code at the cursor location or any selected code.
+This will send the code to the console and run it.

 Submit the resulting plot to your mentor (from “Plot” pane (bottom-right): Export → Save as PDF…)